 There are a number of long-term effects that can be attributed to cocaine abuse, physically and psychologically.
 The biggest long term concern is that of drug addiction

 .
 Cocaine is a highly addictive drug with intensified cravings.
 Studies have shown that even after periods of abstinence that the triggers to abuse cocaine can still be overwhelmingly intense.
-Cocaine abusers have a high tendency of relapse.
+Addicts to this specific drug have a high tendency of relapse.
 Drug rehab programs can be a start to getting the individual off of the drug.
 From there long-term treatment and programs should be utilized to maintain abstinence.

 Long-term abuse does its damage.
 In the brain, a tolerance to drug is developed.
 More cocaine is needed to experience the fleeting amount of pleasure.
 Over time, the dopamine system of the brain is also affected and damaged by this abuse, due to the growingly high levels of toxicity in the brain.
 These high levels of toxicity can also lead to developing psychological complications.
 Common complications include anxiety, violent behaviors and paranoia.

 The methods of abusing cocaine also do their own damage to the body.
 Snorting cocaine leads to irritations to the nasal cavities and the lungs.
 Prolonged abuse by snorting can destroy the olfactory sensors in the nasal passages creating a loss in the sense of smell.
 Individuals who ingest cocaine can experience a greater number of intestinal and bowel problems.
 Some cases have even developed gangrene in parts of their digestive systems from cocaine.
 Those who inject this drug run the risks that come from intravenous drug abuse.